bonitasoft/bonita-doc/md/manage-a-user.md

 # Manage a user

-This page explains how to manage users through Bonita Portal.
+How to manage users through Bonita Portal.

 :::info
 You must be logged on with the Administrator profile.